Chokster37/Wolf4SDL/README.txt

 Wolf4SDL supports the following command line options:
  --help                 This help page
- --tedlevel <level>     Starts the game in the given level --baby                 Sets the difficulty to baby for tedlevel --easy                 Sets the difficulty to easy for tedlevel --normal               Sets the difficulty to normal for tedlevel --hard                 Sets the difficulty to hard for tedlevel --nowait               Skips intro screens
+ --nowait               Skips intro screens
  --windowed             Starts the game in a window --res <width> <height> Sets the screen resolution